djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - distance from training;
 - population groups or operational strata when relevant.

-The metric should support the actual decision.
+The reported metrics should support the actual decision.

----

-## 37. Block orientation can matter
+## Block orientation can matter

 Suppose a process changes mainly east-to-west.